Menu Digitization with OCR and Deep Learning

 - OCR - moving from traditional OCR methods to deep learning based methods can help increase accuracy of our extracted text.
 Using deep learning based methods can also help us automatically learn the structure.
 Services offered by OCR tools are limited in their usage as they do not allow building custom models and limit our flexibility with respect to templating our OCR results as well.
 There are several deep learning methods that have been applied to the problem and have performed differently on different datasets.

 Several open source tools are available for OCR like Tesseract, KrakenOCR, and Attention OCR.
-A tutorial on building a model using Attention OCR can be found here and one using Tesseract and OpenCV can be found here.
+A tutorial on building a model using Attention OCR can be found here and one using Tesseract and OpenCV can be found here and here.
 What kind of data you will be dealing with in the end decides what kind of images you deal with, what language the menus are in, the fonts, etc. The performance of different pre-trained models will vary accordingly.
 You also need to fine-tune these models to make it work for your use-case.

 - Information extraction - the process of information extraction can be template based or non-template based.
 A template based solution can’t be used for menu digitization due to the variety of menu designs your data will include and having a different template made for each vendor you work with doesn't sound practical.
 A non template based solution is required to deploy models at scale, something that requires carefully designed machine learning models trained on a lot of different data.
 It requires us to use deep learning methods like table extraction and graph convolutional networks that are trained on a wide variety of data that covers as many fields as possible.